 Possible problems caused by incorrect URL design

 URL duplication occurs when multiple URLs return the same page within the same site.
-While your website might be set up to allow users to access the same page through slightly different URLs, Google will treat these as different pages containing identical content.
+While your website might be set up to allow users to access the same page through slightly different URLs, Google will treat these as different pages containing identical, duplicate content.

 - Case inconsistency: /news and /NEWS